Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 Copious yellowish-gold-colored religious icons in a temple.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-Leaves brow in the air and on pavement in front of a colossal chedi.
+Leaves blow in the air and on pavement in front of a colossal chedi.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

 A very old piece of architecture in the temple's area.
 In the post: Infinite Earth Art: Temples of Luang Prabang.